Fahadada-code/Pulse/README.md

 ![Pulse Preview 2](assets/preview2.png)
 ![Pulse Preview 3](assets/preview3.png)

-Pulse is a desktop widget that allows you to control YouTube Music from your desktop.
-It stays on top of other windows so you can easily manage your music while working or gaming.
+Pulse is a lightweight desktop widget designed for real-time control and visualization of YouTube Music playback.
+It functions as a persistent, frameless overlay that remains accessible over other windows, providing a seamless bridge between the browser-based player and the desktop environment.

+## Architecture

+Pulse utilizes a three-tier architecture to achieve low-latency communication and system-level desktop integration:

+1. **Desktop Widget (Electron)**: A specialized frameless window configured with secondary-instance locking and high-level window positioning.
+It renders the user interface and processes real-time audio data for the visualizer.
+2. **Browser Layer (Chrome Extension)**: A localized extension that interacts directly with the YouTube Music Document Object Model (DOM) to monitor playback state and inject media commands.
+3. **Communication Bridge (WebSockets)**: A local WebSocket server facilitates bidirectional data flow between the extension and the desktop app, ensuring instantaneous state synchronization.

 ## Features

-Pulse provides a persistent overlay that remains visible over other applications.
-It includes a dynamic visualizer and borders that react to the music currently playing.
-You can switch to a mini mode for a more compact interface.
-The widget allows for direct control over playback, including volume adjustments and seeking.
-It also automatically pauses the music when the application is closed.
+- **Desktop Presence**: A frameless, always-on-top window designed to stay visible during multitasking or gaming.
+- **Dynamic Visualizer**: Real-time audio analysis using the Web Audio API to render reactive visual elements and borders based on frequency data.
+- **Media Control Sync**: Full bidirectional control for play/pause, volume adjustment, and seeking, with forced volume consistency across track transitions.
+- **Dynamic UI States**: Adaptive interface featuring both a full control panel and a compact mini-mode, with theme colors extracted from current album art.
+- **Automatic Cleanup**: Integrated shutdown procedures that broadcast pause commands to the browser when the widget is terminated.

 ## Installation

-To set up the desktop application for development, run the following commands in your terminal:
+### Desktop Application
+To initialize the development environment or build a standalone executable:

 npm install
 npm start

-To build a standalone executable for the application, use:

 npm run dist

-The output will be located in the dist folder.

-To set up the browser extension, open Chrome and navigate to the extensions page.
-Enable developer mode and use the option to load an unpacked extension, selecting the folder named extension in this project.
+Built executables are available in the dist directory upon successful completion of the build script.

+### Browser Extension
+1. Open Chrome and navigate to chrome://extensions.
+2. Enable Developer Mode.
+3. Click Load unpacked and select the extension directory from this repository.

 ## Usage

-Once both the application and extension are set up, open YouTube Music in your browser.
-The Pulse widget will connect automatically and display track information.
-You can use the on-screen buttons to play, pause, skip, or adjust the volume.
+Launch the Pulse application and ensure the Chrome extension is active with a YouTube Music tab open.
+The widget will automatically establish a connection to the browser tab.
+Direct interaction with the widget—such as clicking on it once—may be required to initialize the Web Audio context for the visualizer.

 ## Troubleshooting

-If the widget displays a disconnected message, verify that the YouTube Music tab is open and the extension is active.
-If the visualizer is not moving, click once anywhere on the widget to enable the audio context as required by browser security.
-Any other minor bugs can usually be fixed by simply closing and reopening the application.
+If the connection status is inactive, verify that valid audio is playing and that the browser tab has not been discarded by the system.
+Most synchronization issues can be resolved by restarting the desktop application.